-[Editor’s Note: “The evidence will have to be collected and presented all in one place for the Civil Air Patrol membership to fully appreciate just how horribly they have been deceived and abused.
+[Editor’s Note: A wise human once said: “The evidence will have to be collected and presented all in one place for the Civil Air Patrol membership to fully appreciate just how horribly they have been deceived and abused.
 I don’t know where I’ll be then, [redacted], but I’ll know about it – and I’ll be happy.”]

 CAP-USAF IG Reported Civil Air Patrol Abuses

 Lt Col Allan T. Stein served as CAP-USAF Inspector General in the late 1960s.
 In his 2005 autobiography Into the Wild Blue Yonder, he writes with disgust that:

 “I discovered some of the civilians in charge of the CAP were very powerful politically.
 Although it was an Air Force Auxiliary, CAP-USAF headquarters had very little control over the CAP.
 For example, a former CAP supporter, who was a millionaire friend and financial supporter of President Johnson got CAP-USAF headquarters moved from Ellington Air Force Base near Houston into a new building that had been designated for the ROTC headquarters at Maxwell Air Force Base.
 When the air force commander of CAP-USAF tried to gain control of the CAP, the previously mentioned CAP commander called President Johnson and told him there was a dead general there, and asked him to please remove the body.”

 “It finally came to me why one Wing Commander, a CAP colonel who was an obscure air force reserve captain, had a mobilization assignment in Washington D.C.
 He was the senator’s “number one boy” who was buying votes for the senator with the misappropriated air force property.
 I contacted my commander and explained the situation to him…. the senator was too powerful… I left with political thieves openly stealing from the air force.”